nextcloud/server/lib/private/Group/NESTED_GROUPS.md

 automatically; the admin must run a manual re-key pass after bulk nesting changes on encrypted instances.
 A prominent warning in `nextcloud.log` indicates when this is required.

+### Two-factor enforcement

+`Authentication\TwoFactorAuth\MandatoryTwoFactor` now expands the **enforced groups** list along nested-group edges, so a user in any subgroup of an enforced group is covered.
+This is strictly more secure.

+The **excluded groups** list is deliberately *not* expanded.
+If it were, nesting a group under an excluded one would silently exempt an arbitrary population from 2FA, a one-way security weakening via hierarchy changes.
+Admins who want subgroups exempt must mark each subgroup on the excluded list explicitly.

+### `shareWithGroupMembersOnly`

+The restriction now permits sharing whenever the sharer and sharee are effective members of the same group, not only direct members.
+This is the intended behaviour of the feature but represents a policy change from previous releases.
+Admins relying on direct-only membership as a sharing perimeter should review their group hierarchy before enabling nesting.

 ### Deleting a middle group